 Two methods of piling are being used for the installation of the new gantries:

 - bored piling methodology for piles five to six metres deep into the earth; and

 - continuous flight auger (CFA) piling for piles up to 13 metres deep into the earth.

 The new South Road, Regency Road and North-South Motorway gantries include:

 - portal gantries – span across all lanes in one direction or across the entire surface road or North-South Motorway;

-- canter lever gantries – extend across lane(s) travelling in one direction; and
+- cantilever gantries – extend across lane(s) travelling in one direction; and

-- canter lever poles – extend out to a lane from the pole and are located on the northern and southern sides of the North-South Motorway.
+- cantilever poles – extend out to a lane from the pole and are located on the northern and southern sides of the North-South Motorway.